-- 3.30 Gross Insubordination/ Blatant Defiance: Willful refusal to submit to or comply with authority; exhibiting contempt or open resistance to a direct order such as refusing to serve a disciplinary consequence. - 3.31 Illegal Organizations: Establishing or participating in a secret society on school property, at a school function, or at an extracurricular activity. - 3.32 Smoking and Other Use of Tobacco Products: The possession, use, distribution, or sale of tobacco products on school property, at a school function, or extracurricular/co-curricular activity. - 3.33 Other Serious Misconduct: Any other major act of misconduct which disrupts the orderly operation of the school program, or any school activity or transportation Services which threatens the health, safety, or property of self or of others or behavior not specifically described above which disrupts the orderly conduct of a school, school function or an extracurricular/co-curricular activity.
+- 3.30 Gross Insubordination/ Blatant Defiance: Willful refusal to submit to or comply with authority; exhibiting contempt or open resistance to a direct order such as refusing to serve a disciplinary consequence. - 3.31 Illegal Organizations: Establishing or participating in a secret society on school property, at a school function, or at an extracurricular activity.
+This includes gang activity or expression.
+The willful use of overt language or action indicating gang-related association.
+Report to Law Enforcement - 3.32 Smoking and Other Use of Tobacco Products: The possession, use, distribution, or sale of tobacco products on school property, at a school function, or extracurricular/co-curricular activity.
+Report to Law Enforcement - 3.33 Other Serious Misconduct: Any other major act of misconduct which disrupts the orderly operation of the school program, or any school activity or transportation Services which threatens the health, safety, or property of self or of others or behavior not specifically described above which disrupts the orderly conduct of a school, school function or an extracurricular/cocurricular activity.
 This may include, but is not limited to, spreading rumors on social media, providing false/misleading information to staff members or school community, profanity, use of gang-related signs or symbols, or language intended or reasonably calculated to insult and/or incite another person; repeated dress code violations; misuse of electronic items or computers; or the activation of a fire alarm without reasonable cause which, in the discretion of the principal, was not the result of a willful or malicious act.